liballeg/allegro5/readme_a5.txt

 =======

-Allegro5 implements two graphics drivers for Windows: one using DirectX 9 and onther one using OpenGL.
+Allegro5 implements two graphics drivers for Windows: one using DirectX 9 and another one using OpenGL.
 You can force using OpenGL by calling al_set_new_display_flags(ALLEGRO_OPENGL) prior to creating a display, while DirectX is the default driver.
 You can also select the driver using the `allegro5.cfg` file.